roug84/Hector-ROMERO-CV/index.md

 **Research subject:** “Physiological signal processing and development of adaptive control systems for the treatment of heart failure”.

 **Main activities and results:**
 *	5 patents submitted with SORIN.
-1 article published in TBME, IEEE, 2 articles presented in 2 international conferences.
+1 article published in TBME, IEEE, 1 paper published in PlosOne, 2 articles presented in 2 international conferences, 1 article in major revision in TBME, IEEE, and 1 article in minors revision in PlosOne.
 *	Design, development and implementation of real time adaptive control systems for the regulation of the instantaneous heart rate via vagus nerve stimulation.
 *	Design and development of a data acquisition and signal processing system.
 *	Design and development of a model control framework used for model-based control design.